Normally every Arduino board is programmed via the serial interface.

 As you can see the code consists of a while loop that runs until the receive buffer is empty (then Serial.available()==false).

-This is where the line terminator mentioned in the “Serial Monitor” section comes into play.
-In this (and every other terminal program) you can set a character that is automatically appended and sent every time a character or character string is sent.
+This is where the line terminator mentioned in the section "Serial Monitor" comes into play.
+In this (and any other terminal program) you can set a character which is automatically appended and sent after each character or string is sent.

 This line terminator can now be used to detect whether the previously read string is complete and can therefore be evaluated.